ralphjsmit/filament/packages/forms/docs/20-custom-fields.md

 It will also create a view file at `resources/views/filament/forms/components/location-picker.blade.php`.

 <Aside variant="info">
-    Filament schema components are **not** Livewire components.
-Defining public properties and methods on a schema component class will not make them accessible in the Blade view.
+    Filament form fields are **not** Livewire components.
+Defining public properties and methods on a form field class will not make them accessible in the Blade view.
 </Aside>

-## Accessing the state of another component in a Blade view
+## Accessing the state of another component in the Blade view

 Inside the Blade view, you may access the state of another component in the schema using the `$get()` function: